Some Frequently Answered Questions about SummerSongs — here are the answers!

 Q: What is the cost of SummerSongs and what is included in the price?

-A: The lowest price for SummerSongs 2022 is $1299.
-The price includes shared lodging at the Stony Point Center in dorm-style semi-private rooms (two beds) w/ shared baths (3 rooms share one bath) [Please note: we are strongly encouraging single rooms in 2022, which start at $1499.00].
-The lodges include communal areas with refrigerators and storage.
+A: The lowest price for SummerSongs 2023 is $1349.
+The price includes shared lodging at the Stony Point Center in dorm-style semi-private rooms (two beds) w/ shared baths (3 rooms share one bath) The lodges include communal areas with refrigerators and storage.
 In addition, all meals are included (wonderful local and organic food, some grown right on the property!) as well as all classes, one-on-one coaching, performances, jams and other activities.
 Private rooms and other upgrades are available for a fee on a first-come first-served basis.

 Q: What differentiates SummerSongs from other music camps?

 Q: Why is SummerSongs such a powerful experience?

 A: One of the most powerful things about coming to songwriting camp is being together with your peers — you’re there with others who are interested in you, interested in what you’re writing about, and they are also sharing their own songs.
 The mix of listening and sharing is incredibly, deeply inspiring and empowering.
 You’re sharing not only in song circles, in which people sit around and play songs for each other, but also sharing on stage at nightly “coffeehouse” open mics and student shows.

 Q: How did SummerSongs get started?